Sequential Sampling for CGMY Processes via Decomposition of their Time Changes: INTRODUCTION

 In simulating Dirichlet mean random variables, the (exact) double CFTP method may have an excessive computational budget for certain parameter ranges.
 To reduce simulation costs with virtually no loss of accuracy, an approximation scheme can be adopted instead of the double CFTP scheme.
 This approximate sampling method utilizes a special series representation of the Dirichlet mean random variable that converges exponentially fast, allowing approximation errors to be easily kept arbitrarily small.

-We close this section by emphasizing the following aspects of our contribution: \begin{itemize} \item We have discovered a \emph{path} simulation method for the CGMY processes with either finite or infinite variation, with approximation errors that have a \emph{transparent} interpretation, namely, that the approximation error bounds ($\varepsilon$ and $\tilde{\varepsilon}$ in Sections \ref{subsec:error} and \ref{subsubsec:APPscheme}) control the $L^2$ distance between the approximate variate and the target CGMY increment (see Remark \ref{rem:discLONEerror} and the discussion immediately following (\ref{eq:GHWstoppingN})). \item As discussed above, existing methods, which must entail approximations in the infinite-variation case, do not share this unique feature of our method, and hence it is difficult for them to quantify the biases of Monte Carlo price estimates when simulating prices of financial derivatives. \end{itemize}
+We close this section by summarizing the following aspects of our contribution: \begin{itemize} \item The contribution of this paper lies more on the theoretical side than on the computational side.
+We have discovered a new path simulation method for CGMY processes with either finite or infinite variation.
+The method is built on a novel probabilistic result on the decomposition of the CGMY time change. \item The method enjoys the unique feature that the upper bounds of the involved specific errors in different steps admit \emph{closed-form} expressions as functions of both the model and error parameters (see (\ref{eq:errorbound}), (\ref{eq:AppErrorBound}), (\ref{eq:L2boundCGMYAppError}) and Section \ref{subsec:error}), and more importantly, are \emph{explicitly} related to the bound of the simulation bias\footnotemark, which is measured by, e.g., the $L^1$ distance between the approximate variable and the target CGMY increment (see Section \ref{subsec:TransInterpError} and the discussion immediately following (\ref{eq:DirichletAppErrBound})).